jmgurvitch/art-of-data/pythonlists.md

 ```

 1. Explain what this code of line would do: `minute_miles.append(7.3)`

+    Create a new element slot at the end of minute_miles and fill it with 7.3.

-1. Write a line of code that would add `6.7` to the list.
+3. Write a line of code that would add `6.7` to the list.

+    minute_miles.append(6.7)

-1. What does `minute_miles.insert(2, 8.8)` do?
+5. What does `minute_miles.insert(2, 8.8)` do?
-1. Write a line of code that would place `6.0` at the beginning of the list.
+6. Write a line of code that would place `6.0` at the beginning of the list.
-1. Explain what this line of code would do: `del minute_miles[2]`
+7. Explain what this line of code would do: `del minute_miles[2]`
-1. Write a line of code that would delete the last record in the list.
+8. Write a line of code that would delete the last record in the list.
-1. Explain what this line of code would do: `minute_miles.remove(8.1)`
+9. Explain what this line of code would do: `minute_miles.remove(8.1)`
-1. Write a line of code that would delete `8.3` from the list.
+10. Write a line of code that would delete `8.3` from the list.
-1. What would happen if the same time appears in the list twice, and `remove()` was used?
+11. What would happen if the same time appears in the list twice, and `remove()` was used?
 Does it remove both instances?
-1. What happens if you try to remove `3.3`?
+12. What happens if you try to remove `3.3`?